andresteingress/andresteingress.github.io/_posts/2017-09-29-java-9-modules.md

 11 directories, 5 files

 {% endhighlight %}

+The `module-version` command-line parameter enriched the `module-info.class` with additional meta-data about the module's version.
+By the way, another interesting `jar` variant is

+{% highlight shell %}
+jar --update --file some.jar --module-version 1.0
+{% endhighlight %}

+which updates a regular JAR file to beome a module JAR file with a module declaration.
+However, this is not the only migration path, we have a look at various options in the next section.

 As mentioned above, besides modules JARs another format has been introduced called JMOD.
 JDK's JMODs are found in the JDK installation directory and are included on demand, based on the derived module tree.